ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-gives three short rules for action in case of
-accidents: For dust in the eyes, avoid rubbing
-; dash water into them.
-Remove &#x27;Cinders,
 etc, with the round point of a led pencil.
 Remove insects from the ear by&#x27;tepid
 water; never put a hard instrument into the